Palais des Nations - 03 July, 2018

 4. Administrative Affaires Courts Law 5768-2018

-● During a discussion at the Knesset on 27 June 2017 the director of the Civil Administration supervision unit said that there are 500 movable structures in the administration’s warehouses that were confiscated from Palestinians.
+During a discussion at the Knesset on 27 June 2017, the director of the Civil Administration Supervision Unit said that there are 500 movable structures in the administration’s warehouses confiscated from Palestinians.
 He stated that all it requires to dismantle and confiscate a movable structure is a formal statement by one of the supervision unit’s employees.
 There is no other administrative or legal procedure needed.

-● The Law for the regulation of settlement in Judea and Samaria, 5777-2017: February 6, 2017, the Knesset passed a law for the on which Israeli settlements were built.
-This law gives the opportunity to settlers to remain in their homes.
+The Law for the regulation of settlements in Judea and Samaria, 5777-2017: The Knesset passed a law on 6 February 2017 legalizing those unauthorized settlements and giving settlers the right to remain in them.

-● Order concerning the removal of New Structures: May 9, 2018: The Israeli military published military order 1797 The new order gives the Israeli army’s “civil administration” to target and demolish Palestinian structures in area C within 96 hours, whatever may be the status of the land or the issuing of building permits.
-The new order is aimed at preventing International aid from any legal action against future Israeli orders, which has proven quite successful in preventing or delaying illegal demolitions in the past.
+Order concerning the removal of new structures (9 May 2018): The Israeli military published military order 1797.
+This new order allows the Israeli army’s “civil administration” to target and demolish Palestinian structures in area C within 96 hours, whatever may be the status of the land or the issuing of building permits.
+The new order aims at preventing international aid from supporting any legal action against future Israeli orders, which has proven quite successful in preventing or delaying illegal demolitions in the past.

-● Administrative affairs courts Law 5768 – 2018: The human rights organizations must flood the Israeli court system with a lot of petitions against the demolition of buildings.
+Administrative Affairs Courts Law 5768 – 2018 prevents human rights organizations from flooding the Israeli court system with petitions against the demolition of buildings.

+There is also a new law requiring NGOs to reveal any foreign funding.
 Palestinians in the West Bank are banned from attending and organizing a procession, assembly or vigil of 10 or more people for a political purpose.
 Anyone breaching the order faces imprisonment for up to 10 years and/or a hefty fine.
-Israel attack with threats and intimidation against Palestinian activists.
-They also force NGO by a new law to reveal foreign funding.
-Israel put in Jail anyone who tries to speak against their acts in the West Bank or people who protest against the creation of the wall.
+Such threats and intimidation tactics against Palestinian activists eliminates the space for resistance in the political sphere even for those taking to the streets, loudly objecting to, for instance, the creation of the illegal Wall of Separation.

 Ms. Eman Zuiter: “Excessive Use of Force against Peaceful Protestors”

-Ms. Eman was the third speaker to take the floor and began her presentation by the great march return of the peaceful civilian protests on the 30th of March that continued every Friday.
-It is formed to demand the end of 12 years of blockade and to enforce the resolution 194 (the right of return).
-Israel was using live bullets, explosive bullets and toxic Gas against these protesters.
+Ms. Eman Zuiter was the third speaker to take the floor and began her presentation by speaking about the Great March of Return.
+The peaceful civilian protests, which started on 30 March 2018, continue every Friday.
+It is formed to demand the end of 12 years of blockade and to enforce resolution 194 (the right of return).
+Israel used live and explosive bullets as well as toxic gas against those protesters.

 • Israel targeted the medical personnel on Gaza border fence.
-For example, they targeted Razan Al-Najjar who was Paramedic.
-She was killed at the age of 21 with a bullet in the Chest, while she was helping people who were injured.
+For example, they targeted Razan Al-Najjar who was a Paramedic.
+She was killed at the age of 21 with a bullet in the Chest while she was helping people who were injured.

 • Israeli soldiers were targeting the Press, which is totally illegal, and we saw a video on journalists who were killed by Israel.
-Especially Yassir Murtaja who was 30 years old and was killed with a bullet in the abdomen.
+Among them Yassir Murtaja who was 30 years old and killed with a bullet in the abdomen.

-• Targeting of Children is the most terrifying and shameful act that Israel did.
-The story of the child Mohammad Ayoub who was in the seventh grade was a real shock, because while he was in the eastern border wall of Jabalia town in northern Gaza he was killed with a bullet in the head.
-He didn’t have any weapon, not even a knife.
+• Targeting of Children is the most terrifying and shameful crime.
+The story of the child Mohammad Ayoub who was merely in seventh grade was a real shock.
+While he was in the eastern border wall of Jabalia town in northern Gaza, he was killed with a bullet in the head.
+Mohammad did not have any weapon, not even a knife.

 Mr. Michael Lynk: “Can an Occupying Power become an Illegal Occupant if it abuses the Fundamental Principles that underly the modern Laws on Occupation?”

-Mr. Michael Lynk was the final speaker to take the floor and began by announcing that his presentation would be addressing the question “Can an occupying power become an illegal occupant if it abuses the fundamental principles that underly the modern laws on occupation?”; his conclusion is that it can become illegal and his presentation would demonstrate this case under international law.
+Mr. Michael Lynk, Special Rapporteur on the Situation of Human Rights in the Palestinian Territory Occupied since 1967, was the final speaker to take the floor and began by announcing that his presentation would be addressing the question “Can an occupying power become illegal if it abuses the fundamental principles that underlie the modern laws on occupation?”
+His conclusion is that it can become illegal and his presentation would demonstrate this case under international law.

-To begin with, he underlined the concept of prolonged occupation, which has in numerous instances been used to describe the illegal occupation.
-However, he noted that this concept could become a legal guise masking a de facto colonial exercise, annexation, conquest or other form of permanent rule.
-In light of this he went on to describe the state of Israel as an occupying power under international law and the role and obligations it is obliged to follow under leading principles and the Geneva Conventions.
-Referring to his October 2017 report as Special Rapporteur to the United Nations General Assembly he argued that a four-part test could be administered to determine whether the status of an occupying power is illegal.
+To begin with, he underlined the concept of prolonged occupation, which in numerous instances has been used to describe an illegal occupation.
+He noted that this concept could become a legal guise masking a de facto colonial exercise, annexation, conquest or other form of permanent rule.
+In light of this, he went on to describe the state of Israel as an occupying power under international law and the role and obligations it is obliged to follow under leading principles and the Geneva Conventions.
+Referring to his October 2017 report as Special Rapporteur to the United Nations at its General Assembly he argued that a four-part test could be administered to determine whether the status of an occupying power is illegal.
 A country that seeks to transform occupation into a claim of sovereignty is in violation of its obligations under international humanitarian law and hence acquires the status of illegal occupant.
 The four elements of the test he proposes are as follows:

 i.
 An Occupying Power cannot annex any of the Occupied Territory

-International law scholars have noted the ‘no-annexation’ principle as a legally binding doctrine and under UNSC Resolution 242 (November 1967) the Security Council endorsed the principle of “the inadmissibility of the acquisition of territory” on several occasions either by war or force.
+International law scholars have noted the ‘no-annexation’ principle as a legally binding doctrine and under United Nations Security Council (UNSC) Resolution 242 (November 1967) the Security Council endorsed the principle of “the inadmissibility of the acquisition of territory” on several occasions neither by war nor by force.
 Thus, Israel’s de jure annexation of East Jerusalem in 1967 (by Cabinet decision) and 1980 (by a Knesset vote) is ipso facto, a grave breach of the laws of occupation, which the Security Council in August of 1980 censured in the strongest of terms and affirmed that these actions were in breach of international law and the annexation of Jerusalem was “null and void” and “must be rescinded forthwith”.
 However, Israel has remained non-compliant with all United Nations’ resolutions on the annexation of Jerusalem.

-Furthermore, the ICJ in its 2004 Advisory Opinion cautioned that the Wall and settlement regime constitutes a fait accompli and de facto annexation.
-In the West Bank Area C is under Israel’s complete control and settlers live under Israeli law in Jewish-only settlements, which are expanding.
-This continued occupation over part or all of Palestinian territory can only be explained as colonial ambition par excellence.
+Furthermore, the International Court of Justice (ICJ) in its 2004 Advisory Opinion cautioned that the Wall and settlement regime constitutes a fait accompli and de facto annexation.
+The West Bank Area C is under Israel’s complete control and settlers live under Israeli law in Jewish-only settlements that are expanding.
+This continued occupation over part or all of the Palestinian territory can only be explained as colonial ambition par excellence.

 ii.
-An Occupation is inherently temporary, and the Occupying Power must seek to end the occupations as soon as reasonably possible.
+An Occupation is inherently temporary, and the Occupying Power must seek to end the occupation as soon as reasonably possible.